dh3968mlq/historicaldate/README.md

 ## Introduction

-Standard computer date formats are generally unsuitable for storing dates of historical events, because:
+Standard computer date formats are generally unsuitable for storing dates of historical events, since:
-   1. Computer date formats often have an earliest date they can represent, sometimes as recent as 1677 (the earliest date a Pandas timestamp cen represent)
+   1. Computer date formats often have an earliest date they can represent, sometimes as recent as 1677 (the earliest date a Pandas timestamp can represent)
    2. Dates of historical events may not be known precisely.
 Only a month or a year may be known, or a range of possible dates
    3. Dates of historical events are most often quoted in a *calendar* that is itself not fully specified, particularly in distinguishing between the Julian and Gregorian calendars.
 The usual convention is that a date specified as 'CE' (or, equivalently 'AD') uses the calendar in force at the place of the event at the time, but the switch from the Julian to the Gregorian calendar took place at different times in different countries.